ckerr/blog-hugo/content/post/bootstrapping-this-site.md

     <td><a href="//linkedin.com/in/{{.}}" target="_blank" title="LinkedIn"><i class="fa fa-linkedin"></i></a></td>
     {{ end }}

-This looks consistent with the .Site.Foo.bar nomenclature seen earlier when debugging the self-induced avatar breakage above.
-At first glance, this looks fine.
+At first glance, this looks fine -- the conditional looks consistent with the .Site.Foo.bar naming seen earlier when debugging the self-induced avatar breakage.
 Let's step backwards and see where social.html is included from:

     charles@gamera ~/s/c/t/hugo-icarus-theme> ag "\"social\""
     layouts/partials/profile.html
     33:          {{ partial "social" . }}

 That looks right, too.

-Hmm, what's View Source say?
+Hmm, what does View Source say?

     <div class="profile-block social-links">
       <table>
         <tr>

-.. so the social links are, actually, being generated.
-Why can't I see them?
+..the social links are being generated, so why can't I see them?
 The answer turns out to be my adblocker:

     Static filter ##.social-links found in: